javachan/The-MovieDB/README.md

 - you can use it by replace " USE UR KEY " by your new API KEY in strings.xml file

-- create your api key from here [themoviedb] (https://api.themoviedb.org).
+- create your api key from here  (https://api.themoviedb.org).

 ## Screenshots